ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ## 6. Making Your First Contribution: Dive In!

 Once you've selected a project:
-- **Understand the Codebase**: Familiarize yourself with the project's structure and guidelines.​
+- **Understand the Codebase**: Familiarise yourself with the project's structure and guidelines.​
 - **Start Small**: Tackle beginner-friendly issues to build confidence and rapport with the community.​
 - **Seek Feedback**: Don't hesitate to ask questions and request reviews on your contributions.​